Remember to cite LawCareers.Net on your application form if you apply to Stephenson Harwood LLP.

-We have nine offices across Europe and Asia: Dubai, Hong Kong, London, Myanmar, Paris, Piraeus, Seoul, Shanghai and Singapore.
+We have eight offices across Europe and Asia: Dubai, Hong Kong, London, Myanmar, Paris, Piraeus, Seoul and Singapore.
 Through our network of offices and strong local law firm relationships, we offer clients commercially-focused legal advice across the globe.

 Areas of work

 Commercial litigation; corporate; employment, pensions and private wealth; finance; marine and international trade; and real estate and projects.